rust-lang/book/second-edition/src/ch01-02-hello-world.md

 ### Creating a Project Directory

 First, make a directory to put your Rust code in.
-Rust doesn't care where your code lives, but for this book, we'd suggest making a *projects* directory in your home directory and keeping all your projects there.
+Rust doesn’t care where your code lives, but for this book, we’d suggest making a *projects* directory in your home directory and keeping all your projects there.
 Open a terminal and enter the following commands to make a directory for this particular project: